mgomez9638/CIS-106-Mario-Gomez/README.md

 ## Assignment 4

 In session 4 of CIS 106, it was learning about the basic operations of coding.
 It is always a good idea to refresh on similar material.
 We all forget certain information sometimes.
 I have seen that there are some restrictions on what you can and cannot do.
 I intend to apply this in my learning by going back and referring to discussions.
 I will keep it concise as well as use research material before entering the activity.
-There is no better way to educate yourself, then by hands-on activities.
+There is no better way to improve, then through hands-on activities.

 ## Assignment 5